What is LIBOR?

 LIBOR, which stands for the London Interbank Offered Rate, is a benchmark rate that represents the amount banks would pay to borrow from each other on an unsecured basis.
-To determine the benchmark rate, a panel of banks submits estimates of what they would charge the other banks for short-term loans.
+To determine the benchmark rate, a panel of banks submits data of what they would pay the other banks for short-term loans (sometimes on a hypothetical basis reflecting estimates and expert judgment).
+Since the Alternative Reference Rate Committee (ARRC), a financial industry group, has recommended SOFR as the replacement for LIBOR, we are moving forward with this assumption and offering certain products—including residential and commercial mortgages and some commercial loans—using SOFR.

 The LIBOR benchmark rate is used to help set the cost of government and corporate bonds, mortgages, student loans, credit cards, derivatives, and other financial products.
 As LIBOR fluctuates, loan rates can move up or down.